xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/aws.md

 ![Image](images/aws/image12.png)

-You can click on `Services` to explore AWS services through their GUI interface.
+You can click on `Services` to explore AWS services through their webpage.

 ![Image](images/aws/image13.png)